 Smart black ankle boots can be worn with trousers only.

 Plain black, white or royal blue scarf.

 Roll-collared sweater, white, long sleeves, for wear underneath long-sleeved blouse in cold weather, not permitted in Summer term.

 Royal Blue or Plain Black waterproof cagoule may be worn in wet weather.

 Black sandals, low heeled for warm weather.
 All footwear, for safety reasons, must have at least a strap at the back of the heel.

-For Physical Education lessons black or dark blue jogging bottoms, grey sweatshirt with school logo.
+For Physical Education lessons plain black jogging bottoms (NOT shell suit bottoms), grey sweatshirt with school logo.

 GUIDELINES CONCERNING UNIFORM

 All of us at Highsted are proud of our school and the school uniform helps create a sense of belonging.
 We therefore ask that you follow the guidelines concerning uniform set out below.
 Full school uniform should be worn at all times when pupils are representing Highsted, including on journeys to and from school.
 Trainers or tennis shoes should only be worn for PE lessons.

 There are different guidelines for pupils in the Senior School, which are explained in more detail in the Senior School Handbook.